Expatria-Technologies/Flexi-HAL/README.md

 <img src="/readme_images/Spindle_PWM_Config.jpg" width="300">

 Near the main power input of the Flexi-HAL there is a diagram showing how a set of jumpers may be configured to enable 0-10V analog or TTL PWM output.
 This jumper allows you to have a 12V compliant TTL PWM signal to drive a device like a laser engraver or an ESC.

+Two headers - 3 pin P6 and 2 pin P16, connect the analog spindle section to the rest of the board.
+P6 allows you to power the spindle section from either the onboard 5V or 12V rails.
+If you remove P6 and P16 then the spindle section is completely isolated from the rest of the system and in this configuration can be used to drive motor controllers that require a floating control voltage.
+Also, when driving the board with less than 14V input, it may not be possible to adjust the spindle output voltage to the full 10V.
+In this case we recommend removing P6 (leave P16 in places) and applying 12V to the external spindle supply input directly.

 ### RS485 Spindle Control